 Teachers can have students work through the grammar courses continuously or in conjunction with other leveled courses in Ellii Folders.

-To access the grammar courses, log in to Ellii and go to Folders (in the Class Prep drop-down menu).
+To access the grammar courses, log in to Ellii and go to Folders (in the Saved drop-down menu).
 Click on the Ellii Folders heading.
 In our folders, you will see various courses arranged by level and/or theme, including the grammar courses.

 The grammar courses are divided into nine folders.
 There are seven levels in total, but High Beg and Int levels are subdivided into parts A and B due to the volume of content.
 The following table contains the course name, the complete level name, and corresponding levels in Ellii's lessons.

 If you're wondering which level to use with your students, our Grammar Tests can be used for placement.
 Note that they are also used for assessment throughout the grammar courses, though there are other assessment options available to you (scroll down to the Assessment section below).
 See more info on Ellii's Grammar Tests.

 |Pre Beg||pre-beginner||Pre Beg,

 In each level of the grammar courses, you will find a list of various materials in a suggested teaching order.
 Materials include:

 - Lessons (one or more comprehensive lessons on a grammar target)

 - Resources (charts or other handy reference materials)

 - Flashcards (pre-made flashcard sets to show in class or online)